Falsettoland: Synopsis

 The year is 1981.
-Mendel the psychiatrist shines a flashlight into the audience on a dark stage, welcoming us to "Falsettoland," the conclusion to March of the Falsettos.
-The cast has been enlarged by two, Marvin's lesbian neighbors Dr. Charlotte, an internist, and Cordelia, a "shiksa" caterer.
+Mendel the psychiatrist shines a flashlight into the audience on a dark stage, welcoming them to "Falsettoland," the conclusion to March of the Falsettos.
+The cast has been enlarged by two, with Marvin's lesbian neighbors Dr. Charlotte, an internist, and Cordelia, a "shiksa" caterer as new additions.
 Marvin has realized that it's "About Time" that he grows up and gets over himself.
 He has called a truce with Trina, and he has managed to maintain his relationship with Jason, who is now preparing for his Bar Mitzvah.
 He has not seen his ex-boyfriend Whizzer for two years and has still not gotten over him.

-One day, when she arrives to take custody of Jason for the week, Trina informs Marvin that it is now time to start planning Jason's Bar Mitzvah, probably the last pleasant thing the ex-couple will ever do together.
-The pair immediately starts bickering, to Jason's dismay and Mendel's amusement.
-Mendel encourages them to have a simple party, but Trina (and Cordelia, the caterer) will have none of it.
+One day, when she arrives to take custody of Jason for the week, Trina informs Marvin that it is now time to start planning Jason's Bar Mitzvah.
+The pair immediately starts bickering, to both Jason's dismay and Mendel's amusement.
+Mendel encourages them to have a simple party, but Trina (and Cordelia, the caterer) refuse.
 It is the "Year of the Child" after all, the year that every Jewish parent dreams of: the year their child is bar mitzvahed, and they can spend insane amounts of money celebrating.

 The scene moves to Jason's Little League Baseball game.
 While at bat, Jason has a lot more on his mind than the game.
 He is trying to decide which girls to invite to his bar mitzvah: the girls he should invite, or the girls he "wants" to invite; reaching a discussion in this delicate situation would be a "Miracle of Judaism."
 Everyone is sitting "watching Jewish boys who can't play baseball" and getting a little too into it, when Whizzer suddenly arrives: Jason had asked him to come ("The Baseball Game").
-Marvin is struck by how little he's aged, and a tentative offer of reconciliation is offered just as Jason, miracle of miracles (and thanks to some helpful batting advice from Whizzer), actually hits the ball.
-He's so shocked, he forgets to run.
+Marvin is struck by how little he's aged, and a tentative offer of reconciliation is offered just as Jason miraculously hits the ball due to some batting advice from Whizzer.
+He's so shocked that he forgets to run.